wxalriss/aml_s905x_uboot/README.md

 # sync
 ```

-For eMMC, for a running Linux on the board:
+### Install on eMMC

+To install on an eMMC you will first need to boot the board with an eMMC attached to it.
+From the running Linux on the board follow these steps:

 Clean the first block of the eMMC where u-boot will be copied:
 ```